 Everything You Need to Know About Boston Ferns and Soil!

 In this guide, we’re going to take you through everything you need to know about the best soil for Boston Ferns.
-Nephrolepis exaltata ‘Bostoniensis,’ are lush ferns that have been popular indoor houseplants since the late 1800s.
+Nephrolepis exaltata ‘Bostoniensis,’ are lush ferns that have been popular indoor houseplants since the late 1800s and offer all sorts of uses and benefits.
 They may be named for a New England city, but Boston ferns are actually native to tropical regions of Latin America, where they thrive in humid, warm, and shady environments.
-Replicating these moist conditions at home is key to growing happy Boston ferns, and success starts with specific soil conditions.
+Replicating these conditions at home is key to growing happy Boston ferns, and success starts with specific soil conditions.

 - The Best Soil Mix for Boston Ferns – The Essentials